-

 Uncontested Divorce

-If you and your spouse agree on terms for the divorce, you can file for an uncontested divorce.
-This involves working together to draft an agreement that lays out terms for processes such as property division, child custody and support, and spousal maintenance.
-If a judge approves the agreement after examining it, they can sign it and issue an official decree that finalizes the divorce.
+If you and your spouse agree on every major term, you can file for an uncontested divorce, which is typically the fastest and least expensive path.
+You work together to draft an agreement covering property division, child custody and support, and spousal maintenance; once a judge reviews and approves it, they sign a decree finalizing the divorce.
+Having a skilled attorney draft this agreement reduces the risk of disputes resurfacing later.

 Contested Divorce

-The Requirements to File for a Divorce in Dallas
+Requirements to File for Divorce in Dallas

 No-Fault Divorce in Dallas